 Since Terra has no particular objective at this point, the game teleports him back to the the lower levels of the aqueduct, where he’s greeted by a familiar stranger: Braig, whom we saw at the end of Ven’s storyline.
-Dressed in a palace uniform and a torn red scarf, Braig is still in possession of both eyes, has no scar on his face, his eyes are not yet yellow, and while this was visible in Ven’s storyline, I forgot to mention that his hair is all black instead of black striped with grey like Xigbar’s.
+Dressed in a palace uniform and a torn red scarf, Braig is still in possession of both eyes, has no scar on his face.
+His eyes are not yet yellow, and while this was visible in Ven’s storyline, I forgot to mention that his hair is all black instead of black striped with grey like Xigbar’s.
 Speaking of the uniform, Braig’s connection to the palace goes largely unexplained until a much later scene, and you could be excused for not noticing the uniform under that scarf, especially if you came to Terra’s storyline first and have yet to catch sight of Dilan and Aeleus with Ven!

 Braig gets straight down to business: he says that he’s taken Xehanort prisoner and that Xehanort has been asking for Terra ever since.
 Terra doesn’t believe him, and Braig doesn’t have any proof besides Xehanort’s name, so this doesn’t exactly look on the level, even for a kidnapping.
 Braig also doesn’t give any motivation, and only has a single demand: for Terra to come to a place in the Outer Gardens.
 Please don’t confuse that with the “Gardens” from Ven’s route, but feel free to blame the developers for the similar names.
 Terra admits he still doesn’t believe it, but decides to humour this stranger, because he really does have nothing better to do with his time.

 The game shows a little cinematic cleverness when Terra finally takes over the rail and the camera pivots to stay locked on his eyes as he looks down, meaning the camera is looking up and behind him, revealing Master Xehanort chained to a pillar on a higher platform!
 Terra senses this somehow and wheels, discovering Braig at the entrance.
-Braig claims to have been torturing Master Xehanort for information on the Keyblade, including the infamous self-deprecating joke “It seems like these days everybody’s got one of those.”
+Braig claims to have been torturing Master Xehanort for information on the Keyblade, including the infamous self-deprecating joke, “It seems like these days everybody’s got one of those.”
 I’ve never minded the proliferation of Keyblades in the series, but out of respect for those who do, I’ll repeat my old complaint that just because you’ve hung a lampshade on it doesn’t mean it’s out of the room!

 Braig says he wants a Keyblade, and he very pointedly says that Xehanort called Terra “Keyblade Master material.”
 By the way, remember that we’ve already seen these two talking before we came to Radiant Garden, so it’s clear that this is one of Xehanort’s schemes.
-So Xehanort must have told Braig was told to say that, right?
+So Xehanort must have told Braig to say that, right?
 That’s clever, that’s very clever.
 Braig, now wielding a crossbow, figures that if he can defeat someone like that in a fight, he’d become a wielder in his place.
-But despite his seeming pretence of fighting fair (as opposed to whatever he did to Xehanort that obviously didn’t get him a Keyblade), when Terra charges him, Braig announces that he’s wired Master Xehanort with explosives!
+But despite his seeming pretence of fighting fair (as opposed to whatever he supposedly did to Xehanort that obviously didn’t get him a Keyblade), when Terra charges him, Braig announces that he’s wired Master Xehanort with explosives!
 Left with no choice, Terra stands his ground and defends against Braig’s attacks until he’s exhausted, prompting Master Xehanort to urge him to fight even at the cost of his life, but it’s no heroic speech: he’s basically trying to shame Terra into fighting to avoid reproach from his family.
 Terra stands and, between his beating and the shame, Terra is shaking with Dragon Ball Z-esque power and rage.
 Braig then loudly announces that he was bluffing about explosives.
-Yeah, if you can’t tell, something’s more than a little suspicious going on here, but even though that last line sells it… I also can’t imagine any other way to conduct the scene?
+Yeah, if you can’t tell, something’s more than a little suspicious going on here, but even though that last line oversells it… I also can’t imagine any other way to conduct the scene?
 Like, if Braig hadn’t set up explosives and Xehanort couldn’t be certain (as implied here), how else could they reveal that without having Braig announce it?
 But there’s something about his tone that makes him sound scripted, and you’d be right to suspect it.
 But first things first.

 The boss fight against Braig is heavily reminiscent of the fight with Xigbar in KH2, which is bad news for you, because that was when KH2 woke up and decided to start playing hardball.
 Still, Braig isn’t as strong as his original self, though I needed Hirokey123’s help to spot most of the differences.
 Curiously, Braig already exhibits some of his space powers.
 He can already teleport around and fire homing arrows.
 It’s just that most of those attacks that are there are much weaker.